fox998/Chirpy/README.md

-Here is the updated, more comprehensive README file, integrating the details from the project analysis.

 ## 🐦 Chirpy - A Structured Go HTTP Server

 **Chirpy** is an in-depth **educational project** implementing a full-featured, foundational **HTTP server** in **Go (Golang)**.
 It demonstrates best practices for structuring a Go application and integrating professional data management tools.